ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ## 2.4. text.DV_PARAGRAPH

-// TBD: this DB is not used or supported by modeling tools, see https://discourse.openehr.org/t/is-dv-paragraph-used/2187
+Since this DB is not used or supported by modeling tools, this conformance test suite doesn't define test cases for valdiating this data type.
+For more info, see https://discourse.openehr.org/t/is-dv-paragraph-used/2187

 # 3. quantity